-Take this google search for “westminster colorado pet friendly apartments” for example.
+Take this google search for “Westminster Colorado pet friendly apartments” as an example.

 Good News: The Ad Copy is targeting the user’s search intent.

 Bad News: The Ad is not directing prospects to pet friendly landing page.

 Another example, but different market, “Bouston pet friendly apartments”.

 More Good News: The Ad is linking to a targeted pet friendly landing page.

 Humans are lazy (okay, busy).
 The more hoops you force your prospects to jump through the less likely they will convert.
 That means fewer leads, fewer scheduled tours, fewer leases, less money.

 Instead of sending prospects to your apartment homepage, drive traffic to a more targeted landing page focusing on the prospects’ original search intent.

 Use a targeted landing page to market what your original ad was marketing in the first place.